 - 8-25 passenger vehicles: $20.00

 - Rent a cab or drive a car to the valley.

 Love this?
-Explore the entire list of things to do in Maui before you plan your trip.
+Explore the entire list of places to visit in Maui before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Maui and book an accommodation of your choice.